tainn/reboot/README.md

 # reboot

 Issues a `reboot` Linux shell command with Rust acting as a command proxy.

-### non-forced

 The reboot is not forced and therefore does not require root permissions.